-Limited Duration Signs
+Chapter 20.
+Signs Limited Duration Signs

 Sign Type Definition Example Graphic Sandwich Board Sign A single or double-faced, hinged or unhinged, temporary sign designed to be used on a sidewalk or pedestrian way.
-Sondwich Yard Signs A type of non-permanent, sign that is located on private property that can be displayed for a limited duration of time.
-Yard Sign Entrance Wall Banner An impermanent sign erected at the entrance to a residential common development which may be affixed to a common development wall sign or may be freestanding.
+Sandwich Yard Signs A type of non-permanent, sign that is located on private property that can be displayed for a limited duration of time.
+Yard Sign Entrance Wall Banner An impermanent sign erected at the entrance to a residential common development which may be affixed to a common development wall sign.
 These signs may not be erected at the entrances to individual residences.
-Enhance Wall Barner
+Enhance Well